cfengine/documentation/reference/language-concepts/classes.markdown

     "Some aspect of the promise was kept";

   signal_class_notkept::
-    "Some aspect of the promsie was unable to be repaired";
+    "Some aspect of the promise was unable to be repaired";

   signal_class_kept.signal_class_notkept::
     "All promise aspects were as desired";